 - Global Studies Capstone I and II

-In addition to the foundational courses, students take at least four courses in one of four concentrations: sociocultural identities, international development, a geographic regional focus or one of the Mercy critical concerns (immigration, earth/environment, identity, non-violence, women and racism).
+In addition to the foundational courses, students take at least four courses in one of four concentrations: sociocultural identities, international development, a geographic regional focus or one of the five Mercy critical concerns (immigration, the environment, non-violence, women and anti-racism).
 Concentrations should be chosen by the end of the sophomore year and before selection of a study abroad program.